Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Conclusions and Future Work

-In Subsection~\ref{sec:estimate_selection}, we have elaborated on the fact that DAE, apart from its evident usefulness as an additional information to the user, can have other interesting applications when utilized by the overall system.
-A utilization of DAE for the selection of the most accurate location estimates has been exemplified, returning to the user a subset of estimates with a significantly increased location accuracy.
-Such a process may be used in use-cases where such an option would be appropriate.
-Moreover, Subsection~\ref{sec:Location_estimate_selection_clusters} has studied the performance of the two models in local, spatial areas, via clustering.
-In the particular setting under study, it was observed that certain areas (cluster 3) may have a high concentration of data, yielding very accurate predictions from both models, in an unbalanced manner comparing to the rest of the dataset.
-Secondly, it was observed that the suburban areas (clusters 5, 9 and 15) had the highest error.
+Moreover, in Subsection~\ref{sec:Location_estimate_selection_clusters} we studied the performance of the two models in local, spatial areas via the use of clustering.
+In the particular setting under study, it was observed that certain areas (cluster 3) may have a high concentration of data, yielding very accurate predictions from both models, in an unbalanced manner compared to the rest of the dataset.
+Secondly, it was observed that the suburban areas (clusters 5, 9 and 15) had the highest positioning error.
 These three clusters were also among the most sparsely collected areas.
 Overall, we identified that the mean positioning error per cluster had a significant correlation with the average distance among (or the density of) the data points per cluster, and a significant anticorrelation with the amount of data points per cluster.
 Lastly, we have highlighted the fact that in datasets with such diverse density of data collected among different spatial zones, it is interesting to look into performance statistics from spatial zones along with the statistics of the overall dataset.

 In the spirit of repeatability, reproducibility, verifiability and comparability of results, it is important not only to report performance metrics over a public dataset, but to also provide the means for reproducing the same train/validation/test set split.
-Ideally, the code which unambiguously presents the exact way the reported results were produced may be published as well.
+Ideally, the code, which unambiguously presents the exact way that the reported results were produced, may be published as well.
 In this way, the community is able to repeat, reproduce, verify and consistently compare results, and is eventually enabled to take informed decisions over the way positioning systems are designed, implemented and deployed.
-For these reasons, the full code implementation of the current work is openly available at the Zenodo repository.
+For these reasons, the full code implementation and the train/validation/test sets of the current work are openly available at the Zenodo repository.